ltvaladez0/GDP-Analysis/README.md

  -cleanMergeData.R	  -This is an 'R' file that will clean and merge the data.

- Main 3 Files for Assignment:
  -GDP_Analysis_Report_Code_Visible.Rmd		-This is an 'RMD' file which is the R Markdown for this project.

  -GDP_Analysis_Report_Code_Visbible.md   -This is an 'MD' file which is the markdown for this project.

  -GDP_Analysis_Report_Code_Visible.html   -This is an 'html' file and R Markdown is knitted into this html.

- -GDP_Analysis Client Report.Rmd   -This is an 'RMD' file with no codie visible.

- -GDP_Analysis_Client_Report.html   -This is an 'html' file with no code visible.

   -Readme_GDP_Analysis.txt	This is a text file that has all the required details on this project.
    It guides users to identify all 	 the file locations with a brief description on these files.

+ Extra files.
+ -GDP_Analysis Client Report.Rmd   -This is an 'RMD' file with no code visible.

+ -GDP_Analysis_Client_Report.html   -This is an 'html' file with no code visible.